Second Passports

 • Well-established program, cost-effective for singles, visa-free access to 140+ countries

-• Requires visa for US, UK, Canada, EU visa-free access concerns
+• Requires visa for US, UK, Canada, and Ireland.

 • Yes